dbzx10299/vue-vaul/docs/examples.md

 ## Side Drawer

-Set the direction prop to "right" or "left" to change the position of the drawer.
+Set the direction prop to `right` or `left` to change the position of the drawer.
 Use the `--initial-transform` CSS variable to adjust the animation, useful when the drawer does not touch the edge of the screen (like in this case).

 <CodePreview
   :code="sideDrawer"